ZJZAC/awesome-deep-model-IP-protection/README.md

 use of adversarial model examples,  slightly adjusts the decision boundary of the model so that a specific set of queries can verify the watermark information.  | [Code](https://github.com/dunky11/adversarial-frontier-stitching) | [BibTex](): le2020adversarial | Merrer et al, *Neural Computing and Applications 2020* 2017.11 | [Repo by Merrer: awesome-audit-algorithms](https://github.com/erwanlemerrer/awesome-audit-algorithms): A curated list of audit algorithms for getting insights from black-box algorithms.

 2. [AFA Adversarial fingerprinting authentication for deep neural networks](https://www.sciencedirect.com/science/article/abs/pii/S014036641931686X)：Use the adversarial examples as the model’s fingerprint | [BibTex](): zhao2020afa | Zhao et al, * Computer Communications* 2020

-3. [IPGuard: Protecting Intellectual Property of Deep Neural Networks via Fingerprinting the Classification Boundary](https://arxiv.org/pdf/1910.12903.pdf): Based on this observation, IPGuard extracts some data points near the classification boundary of the model owner’s classifier and uses them to fingerprint the classifier  | [BibTex](): cao2019ipguard | Cao et al, *AsiaCCS* 2021

 4. [Deep neural network fingerprinting by conferrable adversarial examples](https://arxiv.org/pdf/1912.00888.pdf): conferrable adversarial examples that exclusively transfer with a target label from a source model to its surrogates | [BibTex](): lukas2019deep | Lukas et al, *ICLR* 2021